My Story of being a runner with a torn hip labrum

 I have been thinking about writing this blog for a while...

-…roughly 6 years.
+…roughly 8 years.

 I waited because it honestly took me this long to have a better handle on who I was as a runner with this injury.
 This is an injury I knew way too much about when it happened, and an injury I knew that was never going to heal.
 My hope was that my story could help other runners who have experienced injury.
 Although the way I was injured was unusual, the injury itself and the problems it eventually caused are some of the most common in the running world.
-Although I have run all my life, this was actually my first real injury..go big or go home like my basketball coach always said!
+Although I have run all my life, this was actually my first real injury..”go big or go home” like my basketball coach always said!
 I see new clients every day, and they share their stories with me as to how they came to need the services of a physical therapist who specializes in running.
 Almost all of these clients are currently injured, and I would say most are dealing with serious injury which has either greatly reduced or stopped their running all together.
 Some clients have very severe injuries and situations, much greater in magnitude than my injury I describe here, but I approach their situation with a same evidence-based methodology and positivity I apply to myself.
 I feel the loss they are experiencing and the grief of being without the sport they love.
-At the end of our discussion, I am always very sincere in my belief that they will be successful.
+At the end of our discussion, I am always very sincere in my belief that they will be successful with some or all of their goals.
 Everyone’s journey may be a little different based on their circumstances, but I am my client’s biggest advocate to get them in a better place because I am that same advocate for myself in many areas of my life, but especially as a runner.
-I want to share this story because I love giving hope to others, and even if a small part of this story gives a more positive outlook to someone who is wrought with anxiety about getting past an injury, then I think having this injury in my life was worth it.
+I want to share this story because I love giving hope to others.
+Even if a small part of this story gives a more positive outlook to someone who is wrought with anxiety about getting past an injury, then I think having this injury in my life was worth it.

-About 5 years ago I was training for a 30K trail race which had a fair amount of vertical climbing.
+I was training for a 30K trail race which had a fair amount of vertical climbing.
 I was running routes in the Bent Creek area, and had come to a segment of single track that was sandwiched on a hillside with a long embankment below.
 I was about 3 weeks out from my race and my training had been going very well.

 At some point my eyes locked on a dog, about what seemed 100 feet away.
 The dog got low to the ground, opened its mouth to bare its teeth, and took off in a sprint towards me.
 I immediately looked at the man walking behind the dog and, in what must have been a fraction of a second, I knew that man was in sheer panic and had no control of the situation.
 His eyes went wide, and I braced myself for the dog to attack.
 I then noticed the dog was having to run uphill to get to me and it was slowing it down.
 I immediately lurched to my right down the embankment.
-All that registered was some kind of large brush in front of me and I hurled myself full speed underneath the low branches and leaves feet first.
+All that registered was some kind of large brush in front of me and I hurled myself full speed underneath the low branches feet first.
 I’m still not sure what it was..
 A down tree or low bush.
 I got most of myself under it but the part of my body that was closest to the opening was my head.
 I pulled my chin in tight to my chest and covered my face with my hands.
 This was all I could do, there wasn’t any more room to hide and I spasmed into a tight ball.

 I heard the dog skid into the brush, and this was probably the worst part.
 I had squeezed my eyes shut, and I was too afraid to look.
 I was ready to feel the dog bite my face any moment, but it never did.
 Maybe this dog wasn’t ever intending to bite me or maybe it couldn’t reach.
 I could feel the dog continuing to snap near my head, and it felt like an eternity, but eventually I heard the owner come up and the dog dragged away from the brush.
 Of course the next thing I did was completely ridiculauous, and I’m sure on some level comical.
 As soon as I knew the dog was being held back, my legs darted out of the brush, I hopped off the ground, and took off in a full sprint sobbing for about a mile.
 I didn’t even look at the owner.
 I was a complete mess of adrenaline.
 Over the next mile all I wanted to do was to stop sprinting, but I couldn’t seem to do that beacuse I couldn’t stop crying, and apparently the two had to happen simultaneously.
 So I just kept running until I couldn’t do either anymore, and if anyone saw me I’m pretty sure they would have called the authorities.
 I went home, tried to calm down, and eventually I felt better and very lucky overall.